 In light of the Quebec City tragedy (“Six dead men.
 Six widows.
 Seventeen fatherless children.
-Five people in hospital.“), I decided to take time to visit the Baitun Nur Mosque (the largest mosque in Canada which happens to be in Calgary) yesterday afternoon to stand shoulder and shoulder with my Muslim brothers and sisters in this sad time.
+Five people in hospital.“), I decided to take time to visit the Baitun Nur Mosque (the largest mosque in Canada which happens to be in Calgary) yesterday afternoon to stand shoulder to shoulder with my Muslim brothers and sisters in this sad time.

 I ended up getting a personal tour of the mosque by a very nice Mr. Sultan Mahmood (who sits on the executive council of the Ahmadiyya Muslim Jama’at).
 Sultan took time to talk to me even as he had to leave a scheduled meeting early where President of the executive council and other members were meeting with a representative from the Alberta Premier’s Office.

 The way I see it, we need no permission from anyone to do the decent thing.
 And you can do what is within your power (big or small) to try to help and show support.
 Visiting a local mosque in your area is a good start just to say hi and to tell our fellow Muslim Canadian brothers and sisters that you care and will stand up and speak for them.

 Here are some photos (with captions) from yesterday.
 I asked a question about the carpet markings and Sultan explained that they are designed so that people stand shoulder to shoulder with others.
 And of course, the direction of the halls of worship are all facing Mecca.
 A quick research in Wikipedia taught me the word Qibla which is “the direction that should be faced when a Muslim prays during salah prayers.
 It is fixed as the direction of the Kaaba in Mecca.”